 I wanted to quit the pop-up restaurant but I felt guilty.
 I was our chief hustler: I was the one who dreamed up the idea and found seed funding.
 I desperately wanted to leave (I was running it with my romantic partner, who had since become my ex-partner) but I didn’t want to disappoint anyone.

 But some of the most interesting and successful business owners I know have redesigned their business models a million times.
 Emily Thompson, of Being Boss, went from running a tanning salon, to designing jewelry, to designing websites, to founding Being Boss.
 Amen!
 And she made each of these transitions confidently, taking no **** from anybody.

-I’m insanely psyched that she’ll be a guest speaker in my upcoming program for women who are trying to balance multiple passions on how to evolve with boldness instead of fear.
+I’m insanely psyched that she was my guest speaker in my program for women who are trying to balance multiple passions on how to evolve with boldness instead of fear.

 2. Make Sure Your Projects Build Equity

 The second framework that’s helped me assess what to take on and what to say no to is the idea of making sure that your creative projects build equity for you.
 I first learned of the concept of ‘equity’ — ownership in the future worth of a project or company from the startup world.
 A company may not be making any money, but its founders can still be fighting over who deserves to own more of the hypothetical future value of the company — that company’s equity.

 Creatives are so full of ideas and passion that we throw ourselves into projects without thinking of the value we’re creating through our work, and who will benefit from it.
 It became clear to me, after cofounding a research collaborative on social impact design business models, that playing the movie forward on this project meant being an academic or a business coach — two pathways I didn’t want.
 So before winding down my involvement in the group, I asked myself, “how can this project still build lasting value for me?”